timvandermeij/mobile-radio-tomography/README.md

 Python packages
 ---------------
-Use `pip install --user <package>` to install or upgrade each of the following packages, sorted by purpose:
+Use  `pip install --user <package>` to install or upgrade each of the following packages, or `pip install -r requirements` to install all of them in one go.
+The packages are sorted by purpose as follows:

 * General packages:
     * matplotlib